danielsauter/rapid-android-development/geolocation.md

-###Chapter 4:
-#Using Geolocation and Compass
+# 4. Using Geolocation and Compass

 Location-based services have changed the way  we navigate, share, and shop.
 Since the FCC ruling in 1996 requiring all US mobile operators to be able to locate emergency callers, location has become embedded in the images we take, the articles we blog, the commercials we watch, and the places we check into.
 These services rely on location information using latitude and longitude—and sometimes altitude—to describe a north-south and east-west position on the Earth's surface.

 When we search for local information, get directions to public transportation, or find the nearest bar or bargain, the Android enables us to zero in on the information that is relevant to us at a particular geographic location.
 Because the device is aware of its own geolocation, we can navigate, detect where we are heading, and know how we are holding the device in relation to magnetic north.
 A built-in Global Positioning System (GPS) receiver, accelerometer, and digital compass allow the Android to have a full picture about its location and orientation, which plays an important role for navigation apps and [location-based services.][1]

 Android apps make use of the [Android's Location Manager][2] to calculate a location estimate for the device.
 Its purpose is to negotiate the best location source for us and to keep the location up-to-date while we are on the move.
 Updates typically occur when the device detects that we've changed location or when a more accurate location becomes available.
 An Android device uses two different [location providers][3] to estimate its current geographic coordinates: ```gps``` on the one hand and ```network``` on the other, the latter based either on the calculated distance to multiple cell towers or on the known location of the Wi-Fi network provider to which we are connected.
 [A special ```passive``` provider][4] receives location updates from other apps or services that request a location.